eldobbins/cookiecutter-quarto-website/README.md

 10. Look at the new website.
 If you see the README text, then the page did not build or deploy.
 Check the Actions tab for error messages and fix them.

+11. If using a web-book, it can be rendered into PDF format on the command line of your local computer with `quarto render --to pdf`.
+You might have to enable SVG support.
+Quarto's [PDF Format Improvements](https://quarto.org/docs/prerelease/1.3/pdf.html) includes install instructions, but [librsvg](https://anaconda.org/conda-forge/librsvg), available via Conda and conda-forge, also works.

 ## More Sources of Information

 Here are some places to look for information if you get stuck.